 Please see our Entry Requirements page for general entry requirement guidance.
 Students should also have achieved a grade 6 or above in English Language.

-From AQA’s set texts we have currently chosen Shakespeare’s Othello, Arthur Miller’s Death of a Salesman, F Scott Fitzgerald’s The Great Gatsby and a selection of John Keats’ poetry.
-Students explore concepts such as the role of the tragic hero, how language highlights tragedy and how structure leads to a tragic ending.
+From AQA’s set texts we have currently chosen Shakespeare’s The Taming of the Shrew, Oscar Wilde’s The Importance of Being Earnest, Jane Austen’s Emma and a selection of poetry from the AQA anthology.
+Students explore concepts such as the role of the hero, how language highlights comedy with wit and wordplay, and how structure leads from disorder to order, often involving marriage.
 Assessment is by a combination of closed and open book examinations.

 Students build on the first year with the addition of Blake’s Songs of Innocence and Experience, Jim Crace’s Harvest and Henrik Ibsen’s A Doll’s House.
 Assessment (worth 80% of the final grade) is by formal examination, exploring political and social protest writing alongside an unseen text.
 Students also complete a non-exam assessment (worth 20% of the final grade).
-Alongside AQA’s Critical Anthology which contains a range of texts, students study Chaucer’s The Miller’s Tale, Emily Brontë’s Wuthering Heights and George Orwell’s 1984.
+Alongside AQA’s Critical Anthology which contains a range of texts, students study texts including Chaucer’s The Miller’s Tale, Christina Rosetti’s The Goblin Market, Emily Brontë’s Wuthering Heights and George Orwell’s 1984.
 They produce two essays, for example considering the role of gender or the treatment of the environment in the texts studied or in one of their own choosing.